-New school year means new back to school books!
-Read-alouds are a great way to engage students, welcome them into the classroom, and expose them to literature.
+The new school year means new back to school books!
+Read-aloud is a great way to engage students, welcome them into the classroom, and expose them to literature.
 Read on to find a complete teacher-approved back to school book list for Kinders!

 We ordered some New Back to School books for our book bar and found some great ones!
 Some of these books are new and some I have just not ordered yet.